Sampling and testing

 For more information, see:

-For more information on how EMA will extend the programme in the coming years, and its main results over the last 20 years, see:
+For more information on how EMA will extend the programme in the coming years, and its main results over the last 20 years, under Reports on outcomes.

 The number of centrally authorised products tested annually has steadily increased from nine in the 1997-1998 pilot project to 58 in 2017, totalling over 700 products over these 20 years and representing a significant percentage of the total number of centrally authorised products on the market.